OpenBMB/BMTrain/README.md

 ### Step 4: Launch Distributed Training

-BMTrain uses the same launch command as the distributed module of pytorch.
+BMTrain uses the same launch command as the distributed module of PyTorch.

-You can choose one of them depending on your version of Pytorch.
+You can choose one of them depending on your version of PyTorch.

 * `${MASTER_ADDR}` means the IP address of the master node.
 * `${MASTER_PORT}` means the port of the master node.